 The IECEx System is the International Electrotechnical Commission System for Certification to Standards Relating to Equipment for Use in Explosive Atmospheres.
 The

 U.S. National Committee for the IECEx (USNC/IECEx) is the U.S. Member Body for the IECEx System.
-The USNC/IECEx coordinates its activities with the other IEC Conformity Assessment Systems in the U.S. by actively participating in the USNC/IEC
+The USNC/IECEx represents all US stakeholders, and coordinates its activities with the other IEC Conformity Assessment Systems in the U.S. by actively participating in the USNC/IEC

 Council and the USNC Conformity Assessment Policy Coordination Committee (CAPCC).
 The purpose of CAPCC is to develop and coordinate USNC/IEC positions on IEC Conformity Assessment Board (IEC CAB) issues and other International, Regional or National